 Charged with a Crime in California?

-With the extensive experience our attorneys at Cron, Israels & Stark have, our firm handles a varied range of criminal offenses in all criminal courthouses in greater Los Angeles area and throughout the state of California.
+With our attorneys' extensive experience at Cron, Israels & Stark, our firm handles various criminal offenses in all criminal courthouses in the greater Los Angeles area and throughout California.

-When you are facing criminal charges, you will want the experience and knowledge we bring to every case we handle.
+When facing criminal charges, you will want the experience and knowledge we bring to every case we handle.
 Some of the additional areas of criminal law we can defend you for include:

 - Probation Violations

 - Bribery of a Witness

 - Filing a False or Forged Document

 - Possession of Fake Driver's License